-- 3.1.1 A parent will be notified by automated phone or email every time the parent's student is absent without excuse.
+3.1.1 A parent will be notified by automated phone or email every time their student is absent without excuse.
 A parent is responsible to provide the school with a current phone number.
-Parents are encouraged to monitor their student's attendance from this notification on and are invited to call the attendance secretary at the school as often as necessary to improve the student's attendance. - 3.2 Chronic absenteeism: Student misses ten (10) percent or more school days.
-Excessive absences (whether excused or unexcused) are calculated into federal, state, and district chronic absenteeism reports. - 3.2.1.
-Chronic absenteeism, which affects the student's academic performance and educational progress, will prompt interventions as per policy procedures. - 3.3.
-Excused absence: The school shall record an excused absence for valid reasons, as listed below, when the parent/guardian: - 3.3.1.
-Submits a written statement at least one school day before a scheduled family event (including an extended absence) or a scheduled proactive visit to a health care provider if the student agrees to make up course work for school days missed for the scheduled absence in accordance with this policy. - 3.3.2.
+Parents are encouraged to monitor their student's attendance from this notification on and are invited to call the attendance secretary at the school as often as necessary to improve the student's attendance.

+3.2 Chronic absenteeism: Student misses ten (10) percent or more school days.
+Excessive absences (whether excused or unexcused) are calculated into federal, state, and district chronic absenteeism reports.

+3.2.1.
+Chronic absenteeism, which affects the student's academic performance and educational progress, will prompt interventions as per policy procedures.

+3.3.
+Excused absence: The school shall record an excused absence for valid reasons, as listed below, when the parent/guardian:

+3.3.1.
+Submits a written statement at least one school day before a scheduled family event (including an extended absence) or a scheduled proactive visit to a health care provider if the student agrees to make up course work for school days missed for the scheduled absence in accordance with this policy.

+3.3.2.
 Excuses the student for illness or for a family emergency (such as a family death), both of which may be excused via phone, in person, or by note within a reasonable timeframe as determined by the individual school, but not to exceed one week after the absence.

-- 3.3.2.1.
+3.3.2.1.
 Illness or accident: A student who is absent for health-related reasons for a period of five (5) or more consecutive days, who is undergoing surgery, or who has been injured in an accident, qualifies for immediate homebound services.
-School work will be collected for the parent to pick up or an alternative educational program may be developed. - 3.3.2.2.
+School work will be collected for the parent to pick up or an alternative educational program may be developed.

+3.3.2.2.
 Chronic illness: Chronic health problems may or may not interfere with attendance at school and learning in the classroom.
 It is extremely important that parents notify the school concerning health-related problems that their students may have.
 Documentation from a health care provider is required in validating the seriousness of the chronic illness.
 If the chronic illness hinders a student's attendance, the parent is invited to meet with a school administrator to formulate an individual attendance plan that will meet the student's needs.
-It is the responsibility of the parent to schedule such a meeting. - 3.3.3.
-Additional valid excused absences include: an approved school activity; an absence as permitted by a school age minor's Individual Education Plan (IEP) or 504 Plan; or any other excuse established by the school district such as: office excused (if student is detained in the office by school administration); court/detention absences; or homebound. - 3.3.4.
-Excused absence status will not be considered with regards to implementing the required interventions; unless the excused absenteeism becomes so excessive that it impacts the student's ability to progress educationally and/or is affecting the student's academic performance at which point the school may provide interventions as per policy procedures. - 3.4.
+It is the responsibility of the parent to schedule such a meeting.

+3.3.3.
+Additional valid excused absences include: an approved school activity; an absence as permitted by a school age minor's Individual Education Plan (IEP) or 504 Plan; or any other excuse established by the school district such as: office excused (if student is detained in the office by school administration); court/detention absences; or homebound.

+3.3.4.
+Excused absence status will not be considered with regards to implementing the required interventions; unless the excused absenteeism becomes so excessive that it impacts the student's ability to progress educationally and/or is affecting the student's academic performance at which point the school may provide interventions as per policy procedures. \Although it is preferred that absences be excused prior to the student being absent, absences can be excused by guardians up to one week past the day missed\

+3.4.
 Unexcused absence: Any absence that is not excused consistent with the definitions and provisions of this policy.
 The school must provide interventions as per policy procedures.